 Recoil Energy: 16.7

-Comments: For those who are looking for a wind-bucking cartridge with plenty of knockdown power, give the 7mm-08 Remington a look.
-Whether you’re ringing metal targets at 500 yards or hunting thin-skinned African game, this cartridge does it all.
+Comments: For those seeking a cartridge capable of handling windy conditions with substantial knockdown power, the 7mm-08 Remington is worth considering.
+Whether you’re engaging metal targets at 500 yards or hunting thin-skinned African game, this versatile cartridge excels across a variety of scenarios.

 7mm Remington Magnum